chromaui/chromatic-docs/branching-and-baselines.md

 When you create a new build for a new commit, Chromatic will calculate a baseline for each snapshot in the build (unless the snapshot is for a new story).
 The first step to do that is to calculate the ancestor(s) for the build itself.

-The ancestor build is conceptually very simple -- it is the most recent ancestor (commit) in the git history that has had Chromatic run against it.
-In the simplest case it is just the previous commit:
+The ancestor build is the most recent ancestor (commit) in the git history that has had Chromatic run against it.
+Often, it is the previous commit:

 ```
 x - Build N